EmaroLab/catkin_workspace_SOFAR_semantic_slam/src/Module1/readme.md

  The *switching_behaviour* node subscribes to '/modalities' topic of Module 5 to obtain the chosen navigation modality, to both '/gb' and '/oab' topics that correspond to the two different behaviours and to 'platform/sensors' to check sonar value.
  If the autonomous modality has been chosen, depending on the presence (or not) of an obstacle, it selects which behaviour the robot should perform and it publishes a message of type platform_control containing the velocities to the topic '/platform/control'.

  The *joy_miro* node subscibes to '/modalities' topic of Module 5 to obtain the chosen navigation modality and to '/joy' topic to read data from the joystick.
-If the manual modality has been chosen, it converts the data into Twist commands, and it publishes a Twist message that contains MiRo's body velocities on '/control/cmd_vel' topic.
+If the manual modality has been chosen, it converts the data into platform_control commands, and it publishes a platform_control message that contains MiRo's body velocities on '/platform/control' topic.

 The *module_5* node is a temporary node that simulates the behaviour of Module 5.
 It asks to the user to chose a modality of navigation: if he chooses the autonomous one a '0' is published on '/modalities' topic, if instead he chooses the manual one a '1' is published on the same topic.
 Moreover it asks to the user a desired goal position that is published on '/goal_position' topic as a Pose2D message.